Krymchak language: Official status

 Krymchak is designated as an indigenous language in Ukraine.

 Dialects

 Though itself considered a dialect of Crimean Tatar, Krymchak differed geographically depending on the dialect of the surrounding Tatar population.

 Phonology

-Krymchak employs the five vowels a o u I e.
+Krymchak employs the five vowels a o u ı e.
 Their phonology contains only short vowels.
 They do not distinguish between front and back labial vowels, such as o / ö and u / ü.

 Speakers intone words differently than speakers of Crimean Tatar.
 Krymchak pronunciation of Hebrew also differs from its traditional pronunciation, which was used by Crimean Karaites, another Judeo-Crimean community.

 Vocabulary

 Krymchak contains a significant amount of borrowed words from Hebrew.
 As much as 5% of vocabulary is Hebrew.
 One study of various Krymchak texts also shows borrowed vocabulary from Oghuz and Kypchak.
 Later texts show strong Russian influence, while earlier texts have many Arabic and Persian borrowings, where the use of Arabic or Persian lends a lofty style.